ScottEAdams/m3yoyo/README.md

 - Add built in player in detail panel so you can check the stream
 - Add custom columns to insert more tags
+- Check against an epg file to make sure id's are correct